software-mansion/protostar/website/docs/tutorials/guides/testing.md

 If a code beneath `expect_revert` raises a specified exception, a test will pass.
 If not, a test will fail.
 It accepts `error_type`, `error_message`, and returns a function that cancels this cheatcode.
 You can call that function to limit the expected error scope.

 :::info
-Protostar displays an error type and message when a test fails.
+Protostar displays an error type and a message when a test fails.
 :::

 ```cairo title="This test passes despite calling an uninitialized contract."